Thorvarium/vine-styling/README.md

 }

 ```
-This makes the items smaller by setting ``--cust-item-tile-size`` at the top.
+This makes the items smaller by setting ``--custom-item-tile-size`` at the top.

 The css at the bottom changes the See Details button color to use plum, purple, and violet.